smartcontractkit/documentation/docs/Developer Reference/getting-help.md

 ## 3. Open an issue on the github or code repository

 This is only applicable if you're working with a certain set of code.
-For example, if you're having an issue working with the [Chainlink Hardhat Starter kit](https://github.com/smartcontractkit/hardhat-starter-kit), maybe you can make an issue on the repo explaining exactly what's going on.
+For example, if you're having an issue working with the [Chainlink Hardhat Starter kit](https://github.com/smartcontractkit/hardhat-starter-kit), open an issue on the repo explaining exactly what's going on and someone might have the answer that you need.

 When writing issues, remember to:
 - Keep titles short